ryansherring/Go-GQL-API-Practice/readme.txt

 Next Steps

 I love GraphQL for a lot of different reasons.
-I didn't use subscriptions or mutations for this example, but I'm choosing to move forward to learning gRPC in Go, because I may have a job interview in this soon, I understand graphQL principles, and need to repetition in different use cases to get used to the Go language/syntax.
+I didn't use subscriptions or mutations for this example, but I'm choosing to move forward to learning gRPC in Go, because I understand graphQL principles, and need to repetition in different use cases to get used to the Go language/syntax.

 I'm also looking forward to getting used to gRPC.
 After a fair amount of research into the theory, I think it'll help me to understand/use polyglot microservices, which is a personal goal of mine.
 Using GraphQL with Node servers and React frontends with the past, I've always loved the customizability og GraphQL, but sometimes I worry about sacrificing cacheability or overcommunicating with the user.
 I'm mostly excited to understand HTTP/2 and the differences between gRPC and gRPC-web with a proxy to interface with normal HTTP calls.